ga-wdi-lessons/pseudocode/readme.md

 - Tell if two numbers are equal, and if they are do one thing, and otherwise do another thing
   - For example, "If Number A equals 42, say 'Hello'.
 Otherwise, go back to step 3."

+### Our task

+We need to instruct the robot, using only these commands, to perform the following actions.

-You need to write a list of instructions for the robot so that when it's given a number &mdash; say, 73 &mdash; for each number between 1 and 73:
+When the robot is given a number &mdash; say, 10 &mdash; for each number between 1 and 10:

 - If the number is divisible by 3 it says "Fizz"
 - If the number is divisible by 5 it says "Buzz"
 - If the number is divisible by 3 and 5 it says "FizzBuzz"
 - If the number isn't divisible by 3 or 5 is says the number

-So if the number was 9, the robot would say:
+So if the provided number was 10, the robot would say:

 ```
 "One"